SudhiHebbar/prompt-library/commands/create-presentation.md

 - Test all text lengths to ensure no overflow or overlap
 - Use bounding boxes to verify element spacing

+### Design Mistakes to Avoid

+**CRITICAL: These are examples of BAD design that must be avoided**

+**BAD - Cluttered layouts:**
+- Multiple cramped boxes with different sizes competing for attention
+- Too many sections on one slide (more than 3-4 content blocks)
+- Inconsistent box sizes and alignment creating visual chaos
+- Dense text blocks with no breathing room

+**BAD - Poor spacing and padding:**
+- Text touching or too close to box edges (less than 15pt padding)
+- Boxes placed too close together (less than 20pt gaps)
+- Uneven margins creating lopsided appearance
+- Content extending to slide edges without margins

+**BAD - Inconsistent formatting:**
+- Different header styles on the same slide (varying colors, sizes, positions)
+- Mixed bullet styles and indentation levels
+- Inconsistent font sizes for similar content types
+- Random color usage without purpose or hierarchy

+**BAD - Hard-to-read text:**
+- Small font sizes (below 18pt for body text)
+- Poor contrast (light text on light background, dark on dark)
+- Too many font styles on one slide (more than 2-3)
+- All-caps body text (hard to read in paragraphs)

+**BAD - Overuse of boxes and borders:**
+- Every element wrapped in a box or border
+- Heavy borders (more than 3pt) on multiple elements
+- Boxes within boxes creating nested complexity
+- Unnecessary dividers and lines cluttering the space

+**BAD - Information overload:**
+- More than 7 bullet points on a single slide
+- Paragraphs of text instead of concise bullets
+- Multiple data points without clear hierarchy
+- Trying to fit too much content on one slide

+**GOOD - DO THIS INSTEAD:**
+- **One main idea per slide** - Split complex topics across multiple slides
+- **Generous white space** - Let content breathe with 40-60pt margins
+- **Consistent hierarchy** - Same style for all headers, all bullets, all captions
+- **Clear focal point** - One primary element that draws the eye first
+- **Minimal boxes** - Use color blocks or white space instead of borders
+- **Large, readable text** - 24pt minimum for body, 36pt+ for headers
+- **3-5 bullets maximum** - If you need more, create another slide

+### Examples of Good Design Principles

+**Clean, professional layouts:**
+- Single content area with clear focus
+- Consistent slide structure throughout presentation
+- Balanced use of text and visual elements
+- Professional color schemes with 2-3 main colors
+- Ample padding around all content (40-60pt margins)

+**Modern typography:**
+- Large, bold headlines (36-48pt)
+- Readable body text (20-24pt minimum)
+- Consistent font pairing (one for headers, one for body)
+- Sufficient line spacing (1.2-1.5x)
+- Strategic use of bold/color for emphasis

+**Effective visual hierarchy:**
+- Clear title at top of each slide
+- Logical content flow (top to bottom, left to right)
+- Visual separation between sections using space, not lines
+- Important information emphasized through size or color
+- Supporting details in smaller, secondary text

+**Smart use of color:**
+- Consistent brand colors throughout
+- High contrast between text and background
+- Color used purposefully (not decoratively)
+- Accent colors for highlights and emphasis
+- Neutral backgrounds (white, light gray, dark blue)

+**Data visualization best practices:**
+- Simple, clean charts without clutter
+- Clear labels and legends
+- One chart per slide for clarity
+- Color-coded data for easy understanding
+- Minimal gridlines and decorative elements

 ---

 ## PHASE 3: DESIGN & BRANDING DEFINITION